yodrew/yodrew.github.io/_pages/back/faq.md

 Complete healing through profound rest in darkness requires full application of this method.
 This, in turn, requires a team, a proper facility, and a complete method.

 I had none of these.
-First, the idea had to be developed into a practical solution.
+A complete method had to be developed from a basic idea.
+This took 11 years of experiments and reflection.
+In my trials, I made damaging errors.
 Meanwhile, I was using up my reserves.
-I made damaging errors.

-By resting in darkness, I was saved from suicide twice.
+I do claim that, by resting in darkness, I was saved from suicide twice.
 I am very healthy compared to a corpse.
-And my attitude about fixing fundamental problems in life is the healthiest in the world.
+And my attitude about fixing fundamental problems in life is among the healthiest in the world.

-This book is the result of what I have seen, induced, and deduced, not just what I have done.
+This book is not about just what I have done.
+It is also based on what I have glimpsed from the furthest edges while in darkness.
 It is up to you to reason it through and decide for yourself whether you will try it or not.
-I am not a substitute for your own judgment.
+I and my condition do not substitute for your own judgment.

-It is natural to be curious about my circumstances.
+It is natural to be curious about my condition.
 It is fallacious to dismiss my thesis because of them.
 Ad hominem is especially popular these days.
 But refuting my thesis requires addressing it point by point on its own terms.
 So far, no one has succeeded.